Everything you need to know about the must-do day trips from Montreal, written by a Montreal local!

 For those more advanced riders check out Windigo or Lowell Thomas.
 For adrenaline junkies, there are also 3 different snowparks to take advantage of too.

 For all tickets, rental and trail information click here.

 If skiing/snowboarding aren’t your cup of tea you won’t miss out.
-Mont Tremblant has a great selection of snowshoe trails to be explored.
+Mont Tremblant has a great selection of snowshoe trails or cross country skiing trails to be explored.

 Ranging from 1km to 5km in length and one for every experience level this is a great opportunity to slow down and see all the beautiful parts of the park during the winter.

 After a day on the trails or slopes you’ll likely have worked up an appetite, and you’re in luck because the village at Tremblant has some of the best dining options outside of Montreal.

 The Village at Mont Tremblant is where you’ll find all the bars, cafes and restaurants you need to fuel up and take part in a great post-ski session.

 Stop at Choux Gras Brasserie for a special occasion meal, Café D’Epoque for that fun nightclub experience or SoCal Kitchen for a relaxed meal and great drinks.